bernardoosthuizen/email-verify-api/README.md

 # Email Verification REST API

 ## Description
-This REST API will allow users to verify email addresses.
-The intent is to have the API check that an email address is valid by means of regular expressions and sending a verification email to the address.
+This REST API allows users to verify email addresses.
+The intent is to have the API check that an email address is correctly formatted and is deliverable by sending a verification email to the address and requiring the user to click a link to finish the verification process.

 ## Documentation
 - [Introduction](#introduction)